AAH Newcomers Guide update

 The Austin Area Homeschoolers (AAH) support group began meeting in the summer of 1989.
 AAH was formed by people who were interested in homeschooling primarily for educational reasons.
 Our families represent the whole spectrum of homeschoolers.
 Our children vary in age from newborns to adults.
 We have families who started thinking about homeschooling when their children were born and others who didn't consider it until their children had been in school for several years.
 We use many different methods to educate and guide our children, including textbooks, purchased curricula, parent-designed curricula, and/or our children's interests.
 We come from many different lifestyles, religions or beliefs, educational backgrounds, economic groups, family sizes, and cultures.
 Suffice it to say, we are a varied group, and the threads that tie us all together are faith in our children and their abilities, and the desire to be consciously involved in their education.
 We enjoy our diversity, and we tolerate differences of opinion.
 We respect other parents' decisions, even when we disagree with them, and we acknowledge that there are many different ways to educate our children successfully.

 Our group does not have nonprofit status.
 There is no budget.
 We have no officers or directors-people jump in and do what is necessary or what interests them most.
 (See the Home Education Magazine article reprinted, which describes how our type of non-directed group works.)
 Following is a list of the services and activities currently offered by our volunteers.
-We would like to welcome you to AAH, and we encourage you to become involved in any of our activities.
+We would like to welcome you to AAH, and we encourage you to become involved in any of our activities, or even create your own.

-If you have any special interests, such as baby-sitting co-ops, clubs, special classes, etc., feel free to put a message in our newsletter to find others who share your interest.
+If you have any special interests, such as baby-sitting co-ops, clubs, special classes, etc., feel free to communitcate that on our email list.
 Sometimes you will get a great response, and other times you won't, but you won't know until you try.

-The most up to date and complete information is in the AAH-Announce files area of the eMail list, because each subscriber can keep his own file current.
+The most up to date and complete information is in the AAH-Announce files area of the eMail list, because each subscriber keeps his own file current.
+Local homeschoolers are welcome to add to those files.

 Newcomer Information